mrbelowski/CrewChiefV4/README.txt

 Changelog
 ---------
-Version 4.4.3.1: Only cancel pre-lights messages on throttle application.
+Version 4.4.2.2: Removed some debug calls

-Version 4.4.3.0: Changes to support R3E beta phase.
+Version 4.4.2.2: Only cancel pre-lights messages on throttle application; Added option to disable yellow flags in Assetto Corsa, and made them a little less frequent; Some Assetto Corsa opponent position fixes

 Version 4.4.2.1: Fixed some issues with pre-lights messages